Posts

 Image

 It's Bolludagur again - so it's time for a repost from 2008: In Iceland, the last Monday before Lent is called Bolludagur , or Bun Day.
 On this day, we stuff ourselves with delicious, sweet buns, and many families eat meatballs or fish balls for dinner ( bolla can mean both "bun" and "ball").
 Two kinds of buns are made: One recipe uses yeast for rising, the other uses eggs.
 My mother always makes the egg kind, which are made with choux dough.
 As a result, I have never been able to acquire a taste for the yeast buns.
 The choux buns are basically profiteroles with a local twist.
-Choux buns, AKA profiteroles 125 g margarine or butter 250 ml water 125 g flour 4 eggs 400 ml heavy cream or whipping cream Put the water and margarine together in a saucepan and heat until margarine is melted.
+Choux buns, AKA profiteroles Bun recipe: 125 g margarine or butter 250 ml water 125 g flour 4 eggs Put the water and margarine together in a saucepan and heat until margarine is melted.
 Sift the flour into the mixture and stir until the dough is smooth and thick.
 Keep the saucepan on the hotplate while stirring.
-Remove from the hotplate and
+Remove from the hotplate and allow to cool a little.
+Br...

-I have finally found some time to start updating the blog.
-How?
-I decided to institute one social media lite day per week.
-This means I take at most five minutes twice on that day to check my social media, to see if I have any messages that need answering, and strictly no browsing.
-It‘s amazing how much time I suddenly have to do other things.
-What I am doing is saving the photos I use on the blog to Google Photos, so they will be visible again.
-It‘s going to be a slow process, as I never got round to saving all my food photos in one folder, so I have to go through my considerable collection of photographs to find them.
+I have finally found some time to do some updating.
+I used to host my photos on an external photo hosting site that offered free hosting, but it was bought out and monetized, and since this is a labour of love and I have no income from it, I decided to stop using a paid service.
+I never got round to saving all my food photos in one folder, so I have to go through my considerable collection of photographs to find them again, or to find better ones.
 I am also planning to check all the links and update or remove the ones that are outdated or dead and to go over the text of all the recipes to fix the formatting, update them and alter as necessary and correct any errors I might find.
 I may also add some photos to recipes that don‘t have any.
-Don‘t worry, I am not going to add four pages of chatter
+Don‘t worry, I am not going to add four pages of chatter to each entry to make the blog more searchable (according to Google) – the formula will still just be a short intro and maybe a couple of paragraphs about what the recipe means...

 Þorrablót or Thorrablot (Icelandic midwinter feast)